-All work with known hazardous substances, including stained soil, impacted soil and/or groundwater, as well as removal of USTs must be conducted by trained individuals with the currently certified HAZWOPER personnel, (MIOSHA-STD-1216 and 29 CFR 1910.120).
+All work with known hazardous substances, including stained soil, impacted soil and groundwater, and removal of USTs must be conducted by trained individuals with the currently certified HAZWOPER personnel, (MIOSHA-STD-1216 and 29 CFR 1910.120).

 Documentation of the above qualifications for on-site workers must be provided to the Construction Manager/QEP in advance of any on-site activity.